healthchecks/healthchecks/templates/docs/signalling_failures.md

 curl --retry 3 PING_URL/1
 ```

-By actively signalling failures to SITE_NAME, you can minimize the delay from your
+By actively signaling failures to SITE_NAME, you can minimize the delay from your
 monitored service encountering a problem to you getting notified about it.

 ## Shell Scripts